Generalized Additive Models for Location Scale and Shape

 weights An optional vector of prior weights to be used in the fitting process.
 Should be NULL or a numeric vector.

-offset This can be used to specify an a priori known components to be included in the linear predictors during fitting.
-Please note that if only a single numeric vector is provided, the offset will be assigned to the first specified parameter of the distribution.
-In the case of multiple offsets, a data frame or list must be supplied.
-Each offset is assigned in the same order as the parameters of the distribution specified in the family object.
+offset Optional offset terms to be included in the linear predictors during fitting.
+If a single numeric vector is supplied, it is assigned to the first parameter of the distribution.
+If offsets are needed for several parameters, provide a data frame or list in the same order as the parameter names in the family object.

 control A list of control arguments, see gamlss2_control.